Circles

 Public Witness

-stewardship of social justice initiatives, and provides outreach and advocacy in three primary areas: climate justice, Indigenous rights and right relations, and Middle East justice and peace
+stewardship of social justice initiatives, and provides outreach and advocacy in four primary areas: climate justice, anti-racism, Indigenous rights and Middle East justice and peace

 Stewardship of Resources